The Ultimate Post-Production Tools for High-Quality Mobile Video

 4. iMovie – iOS

 iPhone users, please do not simply dismiss this handy app for something more flashy and expensive. iMovie is designed for the mobile video editor on the move.
-It is an intuitive program that can handle a fair amount of footage and it excels at quickly cutting clips together.
+It is an intuitive program that can handle a fair amount of footage and it excels at quickly combining and cutting clips together.

 You can record at 4k resolution at 24, 30, and 60fps. iMovie can also change the color temperature, increase the contrast, and add text.
 To round out the feature set, you can also fade to or from black, record audio, and even mix in pre-recorded tracks.